Topics Map > Academic & Curricular Administration > Program Changes & Development > Course Array

-*Please note that these four interdivisional breadth designations are reserved for those rare courses that will always meet both types of breadth represented.
-The student may appropriately be awarded credit for having completed either requirement, depending on the individual student's needs.
+*These designations are for the rare course that always meet both types of breadth represented.
+The student may be awarded credit for having completed either requirement, depending on the individual student's needs.

 Per L&S policy, the following types of courses do not count toward the breadth requirement: elementary-level courses in mathematics; elementary- and intermediate-level courses in foreign language or courses in conversation and composition in a foreign language; English composition; directed study/independent study courses; practical and skill courses such as elementary-level courses in journalism, public speaking, acting, and theater production; courses in art; and courses in music performance.
 In addition, the following types of courses are inappropriate for satisfying the breadth requirement, and so lack breadth designation: courses that are highly specialized or narrowly pre-professional in nature; and internships, practicums, directed study, tutorials, senior theses, and other courses whose content is negotiated between students and faculty on an individual basis.

-The goal of the descriptions below is to provide guidance and assist faculty and staff in determining whether a given course might be eligible for breadth designation in Liberal Arts and Science.
-This document is not intended to be prescriptive in terms of learning objectives, but rather, it is meant to convey the values and goals that are consistent with a Liberal Arts and Science perspective.
+L&S Breadth Course CriteriaBelow are course criteria to for breadth designations.
+They are not intended to be prescriptive in terms of learning objectives, but rather, to convey the values and goals that are consistent with a Liberal Arts and Science perspective.

-• demonstrate knowledge of major movements, trends, or events in the development of world culture
+- demonstrate knowledge of major movements, trends, or events in the development of world cultures

-• demonstrate an appreciation of the complexities of the interpretative process within a historical context
+- demonstrate an appreciation of the complexities of the interpretative process within historical and cultural contexts

-• apply critical approaches to the “texts”/works and alternative ways of considering them
+- apply critical approaches to the works and alternative ways of considering them

-• think critically about his or her own culture and the larger global community
+- think critically about and appreciate the complexities of one's own culture and larger global communities

 Courses in the Social Science discipline all rely upon methods of data collection (either qualitative or quantitative), data analysis, or data interpretation that characterize their factual, methodological, institutional, and theoretical inquiry into the systematic study of humans/groups and institutions/society.